Where You Get Your PharmD Matters

 An official transcript must be sent to PharmCAS from each school you have attended.
 Please print and use the PharmCAS transcript request form.

-At the end of the fall term, go to your online application at pharmcas.org and update your profile with your new fall grades.
+At the end of the fall and spring terms, go to your online application at pharmcas.org and update your profile with your new fall grades.
 Once you have updated your online profile, click the e-submit button to send your new fall grades to PharmCAS for verification.
 You also must request that an updated copy of your official transcript, with fall grades posted, be sent directly to PharmCAS.
 Please print and use the PharmCAS transcript request form.

 Supplemental information will be included on the PharmCAS program specific “Questions” area for Samford University McWhorter School of Pharmacy.